 Chuck Lobsenz has over 25 years of experience practicing law primarily in the areas of technology transactions, patents and intellectual property.
 Prior to law school, Mr. Lobsenz worked as a semiconductor design engineer as well as a software engineer.
 He has structured, drafted and negotiated agreements of almost every conceivable kind as they relate to technology companies.
 In addition, Mr. Lobsenz often serves as outside general counsel to technology companies helping them address a great variety of business and legal issues as they arise.

-Mr. Lobsenz is a registered patent attorney and has prepared and prosecuted patents relating to electrical and mechanical technologies as well as software, computer related inventions and business methods.
-He also has a particular expertise in assisting early stage technology companies in connection with the strategic creation of their patent portfolios from the ground up.
+Mr. Lobsenz has also prepared and prosecuted patents relating to electrical and mechanical technologies as well as software, computer related inventions and business methods.
+He has a particular expertise in assisting early stage technology companies in connection with the strategic creation of their patent portfolios from the ground up.

 - Served as lead legal counsel supporting and closing numerous major hardware purchase transactions valued at multiple hundreds of millions of dollars and associated with a major wireless carrier’s build out of its 4G network.